A short answer up front

 ├── wrapped_vault_key_password (vault_key sealed by password-derived key)

-└── wrapped_vault_key_recovery (vault_key sealed by mnemonic-derived key)There is no key escrow, no third party.
-The recovery key never leaves your hand once you write it down.
+└── wrapped_vault_key_recovery (vault_key sealed by mnemonic-derived key)No key escrow.
+No third party.
+The 12 words never leave your hand once you write them down.

-This is the architectural insight that makes the whole scheme work without a server.
+Here's the design idea that makes the whole thing work without a server.

 master password ─[ Argon2id ]─► password_key ─┐